LoopKit/Loop/README.md

 ## Configuring RemoteSettings.plist

-Loop supports select third-party remote services.
-They are all technically optional.
-However, including [mLab](https://mlab.com) keys is strongly recommended at this time so loop diagnostic data can be stored in case retrospective analysis is needed.
+Loop optionally supports select third-party remote services.
+While none of them are required to run the app, including [mLab](https://mlab.com) keys is strongly recommended at this time so loop diagnostic data can be stored in case retrospective analysis is needed.

 After a fresh clone of the repository, you'll need duplicate the template file and populate the copy with values.